by N.A Miller

 “That's not what telemetry reported.”
 Bellows said, “We have you reaching Mach 7.66 and there was no indication of engine failure.
 Your plane vanished and reappeared five hundred miles outside the test range where it crashed.
 We lost a visual of you and the chase planes saw wreckage after you were picked up.
 Reports on the black box indicated you ejected.”

 “Doctor there was a malfunction.”
 Tom shot back, “I can stake my reputation on it and I was there.
 I had no choice but to eject or die when it crashed.”

 “That's not what we saw, but you were missing for over two days that might account for something until we found you.”

 “Two days!?”
 He exclaimed, “T-that cannot be or I would remember it!”

 He lay back as he peered at his room in stunned silence.

 Tom Harding knew he had really passed through the dimension of time and space.
-He had caused imbalance and had seen something that he shouldn't.
+He had caused an imbalance and had seen something that he shouldn't have.
 Now, laid up in the hospital, all he could do is watch as the figure approached and he wondered what it had on its mind as he struggled in his bed.